 The prevention and control of air pollution in China mainly began in the 1970s and can be roughly divided into four stages: the initial stage (1972-1990), development stage (1991-2000), transition stage (2001-2010), and tackling stage (2011-present).
 Since 2013, cross-regional and large-scale continuous multi-day haze weather has occurred in eastern China.
-Particulate matter with an aerodynamic diameter no greater than 2.5 $\mu m$ (PM2.5) caused this complex pollution.
-At this stage, the main targets of atmospheric control in China are haze, PM2.5, and PM10.
+Particulate matter with an aerodynamic diameter no greater than 2.5 μ m (PM{2.5}) caused this complex pollution.
+At this stage, the main targets of atmospheric control in China are haze, PM{2.5}, and PM10.
 Volatile organic compounds (VOCs) and ozone have gradually attracted attention as well.
 The goal of atmospheric regulation has shifted to a focus on improving the quality of the environment, coordinating the emission reduction of pollutants, and comprehensively carrying out joint prevention and control of air pollution [3].

-Since 2017, heavy regional air pollution in Beijing-Tianjin-Hebei and surrounding areas in the autumn and winter has attracted widespread concern within the community.
+Since 2017, heavy regional air pollution in Beijing-Tianjin- Hebei and surrounding areas in the autumn and winter has attracted widespread concern within the community.
 Air pollution is widely acknowledged as a shortcoming in the establishment of a well-off society [4].
-The Central Committee of the Communist Party of China (CPC Committee) and the State Council of the People's Republic of China attached great importance to the project of improving air quality, and former Premier Li Keqiang personally declared that the Ministry of Ecology and Environment of the People's Republic of China (MEE) would take the lead in joining hands with various departments to carry out the National Research Program for Key Issues in Air Pollution (hereinafter referred to as the Air Pollution Control Program).
+The State Council of the Party Central Committee attached great importance to the project of improving air quality, and former Premier Keqiang Li personally declared that the Ministry of Ecology and the Environment of People's Republic of China (MEE) would take the lead in joining hands with various departments to carry out the National Research Program for Key Issues in Air Pollution (hereinafter referred to as the Air Pollution Program).

-The Air Pollution Control Program was intended to solve the heart and lung issues seriously affecting the health of residents in the area.
+The Air Pollution Program was intended to solve the heart and lung issues seriously affecting the health of residents in the area.
 Through the implementation of this program, multi-departmental, multidisciplinary, and cross-regional joint research has been effectively carried out.
-This research has led to major breakthroughs, as the researchers uncovered the causes and sources of heavy air pollution by PM2.5 in this area-which is of widespread concern to all sectors of society-and constructed a regional heavy pollution response technology system.
+This research has led to major breakthroughs, as the researchers uncovered the causes and sources of heavy air pollution by PM{2.5} in this area-which is of widespread concern to all sectors of society-and constructed a regional heavy pollution response technology system.
 In addition, the researchers developed a scientific decision-making method for comprehensive air pollution control and determined the acute health effects of heavy air pollution on the population.
 In this way, science and technology were used to support the rapid improvement of air quality in Beijing-Tianjin-Hebei and the surrounding areas, resulting in significant social, economic, and environmental benefits.
-The Air Pollution Control Program has put into practice the Resolution of the Central Committee of the Communist Party of China on Major Achievements and Historical Experience of the Party's Centennial Struggle [5], which proposes the need for "high-quality development in which innovation becomes the first driving force, coordination becomes an endogenous feature, green becomes a universal form, opening becomes the necessary path, and sharing becomes the fundamental purpose."
-The program provides a blueprint for the construction of an ecological civilization that can be copied, promoted, and used for reference.
+The Air Pollution Program has put into practice the Resolution of the Central Committee of the Communist Party of China on Major Achievements and Historical Experience of the Party's Centennial Struggle [5], which proposes the need for "high-quality development in which innovation becomes the first driving force, coordination becomes an endogenous feature, green becomes a universal form, opening becomes the necessary path, and sharing becomes the fundamental purpose."
+The Program https://doi.org/10.1016/j.eng.2022.08.021 provides a blueprint for the construction of an ecological civilization that can be copied, promoted, and used for reference.